EPICENTER

 Cavitation collapse pulses in ballistic gel

 Cavitation bubble collapse impulses detected at 5.4ms intervals in the 300–3kHz band.
-Strongest at 2.MOV (closest to van).
+Strongest at 2.mov (closest to van).
 Pattern matches ballistic gel temporary cavity oscillation.

 Updated Finding: 4940Hz Source is Ballistic Gel Impact